 (2) “Purchase price” means the menu price of an online order, excluding taxes, gratuities, or any other fees that may make up the total cost to the customer of an online order.

-(3) “Restaurant” shall have the same meaning as provided in § 25-101(43).
+(3) “Restaurant” shall have the same meaning as provided in D.C.
+Official Code § 25-101(43).

 (4) “Third-party food delivery platform” means any website, mobile application, or other internet service that offers or arranges for the sale of food and beverages prepared by, and the same-day delivery or same-day pickup of food and beverages from, restaurants.